renan-souza/phd-thesis/README.md

-# LaTeX template for my PhD Thesis
+# LaTeX sources for my PhD Thesis

 Adapted from COPPE/UFRJ LaTex template http://coppetex.sourceforge.net

+If you are a COPPE/UFRJ student willing to write your thesis or dissertation in English, feel free to use this source code as a template for your own work.

 This link helped me to modify the template to write the thesis in English: https://blogdaviqui.wordpress.com/2018/03/02/adaptando-template-latex-de-tese-coppe-ufrj-para-quem-vai-escrever-a-tese-em-ingles/

-If you are a COPPE/UFRJ student willing to write your thesis or dissertation in English, feel free to use this source code as a template for your own work.

 # Compilation